-J. Using data and information from the industry, we have identified the primary trends within our industry and set the following objectives: Within Forestry there were 5,002 SLF claims between Improve safety performance within woodlot 2011 and 2015.
-These claims included forestry workers and community forest operations.
+J. Using data and information from the industry, we have ident set the following objectives: ified the primary trends within our industry and Within Forestry there were 5,002 SLF claims between 2011 and 2015.
+These claims included forestry workers operating within Woodlots and Community Forests.
+Improve safety performance within woodlot and community forest operations.

-operating within Woodlots and Community Forests.
 (Add additional rows as required)

-B. Behaviour-Based Outcomes (HSA Planning and Reporting Information Package page ges 4 and 11 -- --------------
+B. Behaviour-Based Outcomes (HSA Planning and Reporting Information Package pages 4 and 11)